FAIRmat-NFDI/nomad-distro-template/README.md

 [NOMAD documentation on administration](https://nomad-lab.eu/prod/v1/staging/docs/howto/oasis/administer.html#backups).

 As part of this repository there is a bash script for running the mongodump in `scripts/backup-mongo.sh`.
 1. Make sure you are in the top directory of this repository and that the `mongo` service (container `nomad_oasis_mongo`) is running.

-2. Make the script executable:
+2. Run the script:

     ```sh
-    chmod +x scripts/backup-mongo.sh
+    bash scripts/backup-mongo.sh
     ```

-3. Run the script once to make sure the current user has the correct permissions:

-    ```sh
-    ./scripts/backup-mongo.sh
-    ```

-4. Check that a `nomad_oasis_v1` mongodump was created in `.volumes/mongo` and that the dump was added to the logfile.
+3. Check that a `nomad_oasis_v1` mongodump was created in `.volumes/mongo` and that the dump was added to the logfile.

     ```sh